proboscis/pinjected/README.md

 # CLI Support
 An Injected instance can be run from CLI with the following command.
 ```
-python -m pinjected <path of a Injected variable> <path of a Design variable or null> <Optional overrides for a design>
+python -m pinjected run <path of a Injected variable> <optional path of a Design variable> <Optional overrides for a design> --additional-bindings
 ```
 - Variable Path: `your.package.var.name`
 - Design Path: `your.package.design.name`
-- Optional Overrides:
+- Optional Overrides: `your.package.override_design.name`

+## Example CLI Calls
 ```
 python -m pinjected my.package.instance --name hello --yourconfig anystring
 ```